FAQ & Terms

 Q • Do we print our own programs?

-A • EAT prints a beautiful full-color brochure for the entire series.
+A • EAT prints a full-color program cover for the entire series.
 Each piece provides a printed insert specifically about their production, with full cast list, bios, etc., that EAT staff will insert into the festival brochure.

 Q • How does ticketing work, especially if there is more than one piece in an evening?